What is Operational Expenditure?

 Importance of Managing Operational Expenditure

 Managing Operational Expenditure (OpEx) is crucial for maintaining a company's financial health and operational efficiency.
-Effective management can lead to significant cost savings and improved service quality.

 Operational Expenditure vs. Cloud Cost Management